ocaml/platform-blog/opam-2-0-beta.md

 [changelog](https://github.com/ocaml/opam/blob/2.0-beta/CHANGES) for more:

-- opam now tracks files installed by packages, and is able to cleanly remove them when no existing files where modified, in which case the `remove:` field isn't needed and should be skipped;
+- opam now tracks files installed by packages, and is able to cleanly remove them when no existing files were modified, in which case the `remove:` field isn't needed and should be skipped;

 - package command wrappers can be configured to, for example, restrict